Today we’re discussing our next Seller Central Tip in this series: Tip #5 – Fixing Stranded Inventory.

 There are many reasons a listing might have quality issues.
 To find out what the issue is, click on the “Edit Listing” option and then look for the red triangle with the exclamation point in the middle.
 That is the tab that needs updating.
 Find out what the listing needs, and then update that listing with the correct information.
 If the issue is the listing needs consistent shoe sizes, here is a walk-through video on how to update a shoe listing.

 These are just a few of the issues we’ve encountered with stranded inventory.
 Sometimes the fault is ours, sometimes it’s a glitch in the system, sometimes it’s unexplainable.
 Regardless, you’ll want to check your stranded inventory and see if there are items that you can relist and make available for purchase — inactive listings do not bring any profit!

 Have you encountered these or other problems in your stranded inventory list?
 We would love to hear from you in the comments below.

 Imagine knowing exactly what to expect in your Amazon FBA business every month of the year.

 Imagine working on your Amazon business knowing exactly what your priorities are, what you need to avoid, and what you need to accomplish during each month to make progress toward making this year your best sales year ever.

 Find out more about The Reseller’s Guide to a Year in FBA: A Month by Month Guide to a Profitable Amazon Business today.
-The package includes a 220-page ebook, monthly video training, and 4 special bonuses.
+The package includes a 240-page ebook, video training throughout the year, and 4 special bonuses.